Nights-Software/ns-docs/resources/discordAPI.md

 if discordMember then print("Player " ..
 GetPlayerName(src) .. " is named " .. discordMember.name .. " on Discord.") end
 ```

-### `GetDiscordMemberRoles(src : String, force? : Boolean)`
+### `GetDiscordMemberRoles(src : String, force? : Boolean, guildNames? : String[])`

+If `guildNames` is not specified, it defaults to all `Discord_Guild_Names` from the config.

 Returns `nil` if an error occurred.
 This error will be logged in the server console.

-Otherwise, this function returns an array of Discord role names of the Discord roles the member has.
+Otherwise, this function returns an array of Discord role names of the Discord roles the member has from all guilds in `guildNames`.

 Return object example:
 ```lua